CKs-Technology-News/PrivacyTools/README.md

 - There are plans for IRCv3 and XMPPv3 that might solve mentioned issues.
 - There exist better networks to Matrix for specific needs, which I listed below such as Mastodon which are for most people enough, depends of course on what you want, micro-blogging, chatting etc.
 - Matrix gets money directly from the [government](https://element.io/blog/element-raises-30m-as-matrix-explodes/) which I do not like, nor do I see the need for such influence.
 The same could have been accomplished via eg donations.
 - It is unclear if Matrix will include a crypto system like Signal or not.
-Rumors say they might introduce some sort of coin system.
+Rumors say they might introduce some sort of coin or NFT based system or overlay based system.

 Privacy oriented alternatives: